cwinpy/cweqgen/docs/definitions.rst

 "description (required)":
    a string giving a brief description of the equation

+"variable (required)":
+   the variable that the equation is defining (this must be from the names in :obj:`~cweqgen.definitions.ALLOWED_VARIABLES`).
+This may be the same as the equation name, but it doesn't have to be.
+For example, the equation named "h0spindown" defines a "h0" variable.

 "latex_string (required)":
    a LaTeX math string (excluding ``$`` symbols) with which to represent the left-hand-side of the equation.